berlinrs/berline.rs/_posts/2026-08-20-rust-berlin-summer-party.md

 ---

+<p><b>NOTE: due to predicted bad weather, we are moving our intended grilling party inside at the KDAB-Ferrous Systems-Slint office.
+This is a bit of a bummer

-<p>It's hot, it's summer - so instead of meeting inside, we'll meet on Tempelhofer Feld for a small summer party!
-This is self-serving, so please bring, drinks, food and grills (if you have them).</p>
+<p>It's summer - so instead of meeting for talks, we'll meet for a summer party!
+This is self-serving, so please bring drinks, food and whatever you want.</p>

-<p>We will meet at the <i>southern</i> grilling location.
-See <a href="https://www.tempelhoferfeld.de/service-infos/besuch-planen/">the official information</a> for details and the Openstreetmap link in this article for digital directions.</p>
+<p>Due to the unpredictable weather, we'll meet inside, but with an option to stick around outside at the Spreeufer at the KDAB office.
+No talks this time, just open and free chatting.</p>

 <p>Please be mindful of vegans and vegatarians when thinking about foods to bring.
 A vegetarian meal can often be easily made vegan and a whole wide world of vegan grilling goods is to be explored!</p>